jojonas/gatewayfinder/README.md

 ## Building

 The application is written in Go and therefore requires a Go compiler.
-Additionally, as the application sends and receives packets using `gopacket`, ti depends on libpcap.
+Additionally, as the application sends and receives packets using `gopacket`, it depends on libpcap.
 Both dependencies can usually be installed through the package manager: